Next.js - Skeleton

 Next.js

-Install and configure Next.js.
+Install and configure Skeleton for Next.js.

 1